apurvpaliwal/ECE-573-DSA-finalproject/README.md

 1. Navigate to the src folder or run the following on your command line `cd ece-573-dsa-finalproject\src\allPairsSP`

-2. Build the program
+2. Build the program using -
+    `g++ -std=c++17 -g ..\graphs\graphs.cpp incrementalshortestpath.cpp -o incrementalshortestpath.exe`

+3. Execute the program by running `.\incrementalshortestpath.exe`

-2. On the command line, run the build command -
+4. Optionally on the command line, run the build command - `make`
-    `make`

 3. The above command will build all the executables for running the program.
 The graph program will execute a basic addition of node and insertion of a node on a test graph.